norvig/paip-lisp/docs/chapter15.md

 (This turned out to be a bad idea, but that's beside the point.
 It would be a good idea for raising integers to powers.)
 The reasoning that allows the change is simple: First, *p<sup>n</sup>* is certainly equal to (*p*<sup>*n*/2</sup>)<sup>2</sup> when *n* is even, so the change can't introduce any wrong answers.
-Second, the change continues the policy of decrementing *n* on every recursive call, so the function must eventually termina te (when *n =* 0).
+Second, the change continues the policy of decrementing *n* on every recursive call, so the function must eventually terminate (when *n* = 0).
 If it gives no wrong answers, and it terminates, then it must give the right answer.

 In contrast, making the change for an iterative algorithm is more complex.